 Slow Cooker Red Beans and Rice

 Give the beans a stir and serve over the steamed white rice with a side of homemade cornbread or sourdough ciabatta rolls.

 Leftover crockpot red beans and rice can be stored in the fridge for up to 5 days.
-After that, freeze them for up to 6 months in a freezer-safe container.
+If you want them to last longer, freeze them in a freezer-safe container for up to 6 months.

+Slow Cooker Red Beans and Rice